gvwilson/thirdbit/src/fiction/in-heck/index.md

 and peered between the boxes that hid them.
 "I can't see anything,"
 he whispered.
-"Oh wait, there's Mama Tumbly an' a couple of other folk.
+"Oh wait, there's Miz Nabbles an' a couple of other folk.
 An' there's your ma."
 He glanced at Maddy.
 "She looks pretty upset."